TOMORI00/NJUSE-Citigroup/docs/公募基金理财复现与组合顾问系统（EPC）需求说明文档 EN.md

 #### 2.1.2 Business requirements

 * **BR1**: Users will be able to visually compare and analyze the profits of their invesments after using this system.
-* **BR2**: Users will be able to get more ideal portfolio recommendations after using this system.
+* **BR2**: Users will be able to get more ideal portfolio recommendations after using this system, receive higher investment return.
-* **BR3**: Users will be able to analyse the details of the fund portfolio.

 ### 2.2  System fuctions

 * **SF1**: Visualization of historical investment data (wealth management or funds) uploaded by users (historical reproduction)

 * **SF2**: Comparing the user's investment history with the results of the recommendation system under different risks levels (comparative recurrence).

 * **SF3**: Providing users with portfolio recommendations for the current period.

 * **SF4**: Providing portfolio recommendations at a certain time in the past.

 * **SF5**: Providing a document with portfolio details can be viewed or downloaded

+* **SF6**: Providing a customer tracing blank to customer manager for help

 ### 2.3 User characteristics